Observe and control a long-running Manifold evaluation. More...

 Observe and control a long-running Manifold evaluation.

-Example: cancel from an observer thread.
+Example: cancel a long-running BatchBoolean from an observer thread.

 | double Progress | ( | ) | const |